JamaliLab/SAM-EM/README.md

 ![Main Screen](./images/main.png)

-Click the gear icon in the top right to specify the location of the checkpoint and config file for the finetuned model.
+The checkpoint and config paths are detected automatically.
+If you need to override them (e.g. you moved the checkpoint to a different folder), click the gear icon in the top right.

 ![Config and Checkpoint Paths](./images/config_checkpoint.png)